ehehdada/peercoin/README.md

 ## Run the container

-Create a folder where to host the `peercoin.conf` file like for example "mypeercoin".
-The container exposes the ports 9901, 9902, and 9903.
+Create a folder where to host the `peercoin.conf` file like for example "mypeercoin", that must be mapped with the `/root/.peercoin` folder.
+The container will set the permissions `peercoin.conf` file as it is holding the RPC password.

+The ports 9901, 9902, and 9903 are exposed.
+Map the 9901 to your host.

+The database will also be stored in your folder together with `peercoin.conf` file.

 Make it run with a command like:
 ```